mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 From here, you can access statistics on:

 - All reports made across the council area
-- Reports made within any specific ward
+- Reports made within any specific ward or wards
 - Reports made within any specific category
 - Reports made between specific dates
 - Reports that have a specific status, eg ‘open’ or ‘fixed’